A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 To test the winch, turn the ignition key to the ON position.

-- Briefly tap the “OUT” button and verify that the winch activates and spools OUT.
+• Tap the “OUT” button to verify that the winch activates and spools OUT.

 Suppose the winch spools IN when it should spool OUT; the wires coming from the contactor are likely wired wrong.